juanpc2018/-SOLVED-PulseAudio-audio-problem/README.md

 The USB device has playback, Recording, Control software, Raw MIDI. *see list at the bottom.

 2nd problem:
-PulseAudio sets Linux Default Sample Rate to 44.1Khz at Boot, fixed, forced, Not Auto, does Not allow to change. if the USB Focusrite interface was set to External s/pdif clock & 48Khz, will Not work.
+PulseAudio sets Linux Default Sample Rate to 44.1Khz at Boot, fixed, forced, Not Auto or 0, and does Not allow to change. if the USB Focusrite interface was set to External s/pdif clock & 48Khz, will Not work.